 There’s nothing quite as sweet as seeing an underdog win a sports contest.
 David vs. Goliath.
 The We Believe Warriors vs. the Dallas Mavericks.
 The Mighty Ducks vs. the Hawks.

 Well, maybe one thing – winning money by betting on an underdog.
 All conventional wisdom working against you.
 The oddsmakers laughing in your face.
-And in the end – you coming out on top.
+And in the end – you come out on top.

 So here’s an homage to those lucky souls that overcame the odds, whether it was because of freak luck or a herculean effort from an underdog.

 These are the biggest upsets in sports history.

 - 1.)
 Leicester City Win the English Premier League (+500,000)

 - 2.)
 Miracle on Ice at the 1980 Winter Olympics (+100,000)

 - 3.)
 2011 St. Louis Cardinals Win the World Series (+99,900)